MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 To determine what attributes that need to be indexed, we need to drill into the types of search queries we will process.
 We can map out what search queries need to be by supported by going through the search scenarios.
 For this tutorial, we want to enable users to

-- Search by categorical attributes, such as fields of study, author and affiliation.
+- Search by semantic attributes, such as fields of study, author and affiliation.
 - Search by keywords extracted from abstact and title
-- Search by identifiable attributes, such as the publication's title, DOI, and the full text url from the original records.

 ### Modify library browser schema to support search